HijoBejuco/study-notes-sql-python-etc/README.md

 Another example: During pandemic, a French "expert" used a graph to argue that lockdowns were counterproductive, showing a positive correlation between lockdown stringency and Covid-related deaths.
 However, this was likely due to reverse causation: countries imposed strict measures when deaths were high.
 Proper analysis, controlling for confounders, showed that lockdowns had a strong negative effect on the number of cases and deaths.

 #### **How can causal and predictive inference be used together?**
 Companies use ML to solve the prediction problem of recommending products to clients.
 However, to understand the effect of the recommendation system on sales or conversions, causal inference is needed.
-This involves conducting  andomized experiments (A/B testing) to determine the impact accurately.
+This involves conducting  randomized experiments (A/B testing) to determine the impact accurately.
 * tests evaluating both scenarios, when ML is used and when dont, and with this information, performing statistical tests to see whether ML improve conversion.

+#### **Natural experiments:**
+Natural experiments are used when we dont want to conduct a randomized control trial in a lab.

+**Example:**

+* If we want to asses the effect of pollution on health

 **References of this section:**